Skip to content

 Cir Mhor — common questions

 Cir Mhor is rated 4/5 (challenging) on the OutdoorSCOT scale.
 The standard route covers about 15km with 870m of ascent and takes most walkers 5-8 hours.
-Terrain: Excellent path up Glen Rosa — well-maintained and a beautiful walk in its own right.
+Ground conditions: Excellent path up Glen Rosa — well-maintained and a beautiful walk in its own right.

-When is the best time to climb Cir Mhor?
+What's the best month to climb Cir Mhor?

-Reasonable signal at Glen Rosa road end; weakens up the glen; brief 4G on the summit with line-of-sight to Brodick
+Reasonable signal at Glen Rosa road end; weakens up the glen; brief 4G on the summit given line of sight to Brodick

 How do I get the ferry to Cir Mhor?